 A total of 1 Tiger I, 2 Panthers (Ausf.
 A and G) as well as 11 Panzer IVs, 2 StuGs and 1 Jagdpanzer were recovered.
 At the same time the 1er G.M.R. is reorganized and renamed to “Escadron Autonome de Chars Besnier“.
-The Panther G was nicknamed “Dauphine” and, interestingly enough, the Tiger I received the name “Bretagne”.
+Most all of the tanks they operated received names of regions or towns in France.
+The Panther G was nicknamed “Dauphine” and, interestingly enough, it was the Tiger I that received the name “Bretagne”.

-Very little is known about the second (Ausf.
-A) Panther other than that it had frequent engine troubles.
+Very little is known about the second Panther, the Ausf.
+A, other than that it had frequent engine troubles.
 Only in May 1945 the Tiger I of Escadron Besnier was renamed to “Colmar” and at the same time the second Panther became known as “Bretagne”.
 In the same month the capitulation of the German forces in Saint-Nazaire is signed, signalling the end of the war for Besnier and his men.
 On 20 July the Escadron Besnier is integrated into the 6éme Régiment de Cuirassiers as its second squadron.
 The 6th Cuirassiers is then sent to Germany.
 Where they stay at Baumholder barracks and later also in Morbach as part of the French occupation force.